fuyuko/tactile/README.md

 3. Run `script/bootstrap` to install the necessary dependencies
 4. Run `bundle exec jekyll serve` to start the preview server
 5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the theme

-### Running tests

-The theme contains a minimal test suite, to ensure a site with the theme would build successfully.
-To run the tests, simply run `script/cibuild`.
-You'll need to run `script/bootstrap` once before the test script will work.